pvlib/twoaxistracking/docs/source/index.md

-# Shading of two-axis tracking collectors
+# Simulating two-axis tracking solar collectors

 twoaxistracking is a python package for simulating the performance of two-axis tracking solar collectors, particularly for calculating self-shading.